gehnster/DnDCampaignTeams/README.md

 ## Notes
 - Front-end is Razor Pages with Bootstrap 4
-- Unit tests are using xUnit.
-- EF Core is used with SqLite in-memory database
+- EF Core is used with in-memory database